rolldone/remote-pipeline/note.md

 - [ModalNewScheduler] : Enable dropdown cronjob can used, and check one time scheduler too

-- [QueueRecords] : Add checkbox can deleted queue record and queue record details
+- [QueueRecords] : Add checkbox can deleted queue record details [alpha]

 - [QueueRecord] : Add menu button close queue connection worker, schedule, and job all [onProgress]